ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Signed keying bundle including:

-    * sequence number - for every "0" package, this sequence number starts at 0 and increases by 1 for each "0" package received
+    * Sequence number - for every "0" package, this sequence number starts at 0 and increases by 1 for each "0" package received
     * Nonce - this nonce should be validated as having only been seen once by the receiving client
     * Expiry - a time-stamp and this package must be verified as valid before the expiry or it's considered invalid
     * Context - (optional) this identifier allows the stream to correlate with other upper layers and the meaning is externally defined / negotiated.
 In the case of a connecting to a server, the context should include the destination server domain name as the remote server context and the local context can be the local server domain name, "anonymous" if an anonymous context is used or the hash of the peer URI of the connecting peer (all of which much match the keying signature of the local keying material).
     * Encoding - the encoding technique used for this package
-      * type - `pki`, `agreement` or `passphrase` - if "pki" then it's using public key encryption, if `agreement` then it's encoded using special key agreement based on a namespace, if "passphrase" then the encoding is done with a passphrase / algorithm externally defined (typically correlated via the context)
+      * Type - `pki`, `agreement` or `passphrase` - if "pki" then it's using public key encryption, if `agreement` then it's encoded using special key agreement based on a namespace, if "passphrase" then the encoding is done with a passphrase / algorithm externally defined (typically correlated via the context)
-      * fingerprint - (optional) if `pki` (or `agreement` where a public key is involved) the fingerprint of the remote party's public key used to encrypt this data, the fingerprint of the public key is hash = hash(`<public-key-der-encoded>`) and for Diffie-Hellman keys it's computed as hash = hmac(`<remote-ephemeral-key`, `<remotestatic-key>`) when using the namespace `https://meta.openpeer.org/dh/modp/2048`.
+      * Fingerprint - (optional) if `pki` (or `agreement` where a public key is involved) the fingerprint of the remote party's public key used to encrypt this data, the fingerprint of the public key is hash = hash(`<public-key-der-encoded>`) and for Diffie-Hellman keys it's computed as hash = hmac(`<remote-ephemeral-key`, `<remotestatic-key>`) when using the namespace `https://meta.openpeer.org/dh/modp/2048`.
 For `agreement` where the remote public agreement keying is not known in advance (i.e. offer agreement key), there is no fingerprint value present.
 The answer agreement must include the fingerprint of the offer public agreement keying.
-      * key - if `agreement` value = `<encoded-namespace>` + ":" + `<....namespace-dependent...>`
+      * Key - if `agreement` value = `<encoded-namespace>` + ":" + `<....namespace-dependent...>`
-        * encoded namespace - `<encoded-namespace>` = base64(`<namespace-uri>`)
+        * Encoded namespace - `<encoded-namespace>` = base64(`<namespace-uri>`)
-        * if namespace is `https://meta.openpeer.org/dh/modp/2048` what follows is `<namespace-dependent>` = base64(`<encoding-peer-static-public-key>`) + ":" + base64(`<encoding-peer-ephemeral-public-key>`) based upon a Diffie-Hellman MODP P, Q and G are defined as hex integer values as defined in Diffie-Hellman MODP Namespace Definitions section.
+        * If namespace is `https://meta.openpeer.org/dh/modp/2048` what follows is `<namespace-dependent>` = base64(`<encoding-peer-static-public-key>`) + ":" + base64(`<encoding-peer-ephemeral-public-key>`) based upon a Diffie-Hellman MODP P, Q and G are defined as hex integer values as defined in Diffie-Hellman MODP Namespace Definitions section.
 Alternative namespace `1024`, `1538`, `2048`, `3072`, `4096`, `6144`, `8192` are available too.
 If the remote public agreement keying is known in advance to sending the local public keying agreement material, the agreed key becomes converted into a `passphrase` which is calculated as passphrase = hex(`<agreed-key>`), determined based on context.
 If the remote public agreement keying is not known in advance, the key uses the agreement mechanism as listed below for the "aes-cfb-32-16-16-sha1-md5" algorithm.
-      * algorithm - if `passphrase` is used, the algorithm to decode the keying materials
+      * Algorithm - if `passphrase` is used, the algorithm to decode the keying materials
-      * proof - if `passphrase` is used, this field provides proof the correct decoding key is used to decrypt the stream
+      * Proof - if `passphrase` is used, this field provides proof the correct decoding key is used to decrypt the stream
     * Algorithms - preference ordered set of algorithms supported by the client; once an algorithm is marked as supported it cannot be removed from subsequent "0" package updates.
     * List of keys, with each key containing:
-      * key disposition - "update" or "remove" - "update" adds or replaces an existing key and "remove" causes an existing key to become purged
+      * Key disposition - "update" or "remove" - "update" adds or replaces an existing key and "remove" causes an existing key to become purged
-      * key index - this corresponds to the algorithm selection index of which key to use in any subsequent decryption
+      * Key index - this corresponds to the algorithm selection index of which key to use in any subsequent decryption
-      * algorithm - the algorithm to use when decrypting payloads using this key index
+      * Algorithm - the algorithm to use when decrypting payloads using this key index
-      * algorithm input data - each algorithm requires its own set of keying information required for decryption, which is contained here.
+      * Algorithm input data - each algorithm requires its own set of keying information required for decryption, which is contained here.
 All sensitive data is encrypted using the public key of the remote party

 For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with "pki", the following algorithm input information is used:

-  * secret - the 32 byte AES key, base64(rsa_encrypt(`<remote-public-key>`, `<32-byte-aes-key>`))
+  * Secret - the 32 byte AES key, base64(rsa_encrypt(`<remote-public-key>`, `<32-byte-aes-key>`))
-  * iv - the 16 byte AES initialization vector, base64(rsa_encrypt(`<remote-public-key>`, `<16-byte-aes-iv>`))
+  * IV - the 16 byte AES initialization vector, base64(rsa_encrypt(`<remote-public-key>`, `<16-byte-aes-iv>`))
-  * hmacIntegrityKey - the initial secret key input string, base64(rsa_encrypt(`<remote-public-key>`, `<integrity-passphrase>`))
+  * HMAC integrity key - the initial secret key input string, base64(rsa_encrypt(`<remote-public-key>`, `<integrity-passphrase>`))

 For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "passphrase" (alternatively "agreement" is used which is converted into a passphrase), the following can be used to encode/decode the input information:

-  * secret - the encoded 32 byte AES key
+  * Secret - the encoded 32 byte AES key
     * `<secret-encoded>` = hex(`<salt>`) + ":" + base64(encrypt(`<key>`, `<32-byte-aes-key>`))
       * `<key>` = hmac(`<external-passphrase>`, "keying:" + `<nonce>`)
       * `<iv>` = `<salt>`
-  * iv - the encoded 16 byte AES initialization vector
+  * IV - the encoded 16 byte AES initialization vector
     * `<iv-encoded>` = hex(`<salt>`) + ":" + base64(encrypt(`<key>`, `<16-byte-aes-iv>`))
       * `<key>` = hmac(`<external-passphrase>`, "keying:" + `<nonce>`)
       * `<iv>` = `<salt>`
-  * hmacIntegrityKey - the encoded version of the initial integrity passphrase
+  * HMAC integrity key - the encoded version of the initial integrity passphrase
     * `<integrity-passphrase-encoded>` = hex(`<salt>`) + ":" + base64(encrypt(`<key>`,`<integrity-passphrase>`))
       * `<key>` = hmac(`<external-passphrase>`, "keying:" + `<nonce>`)
       * `<iv>` = `<salt>`